 Carrie Johnson, PE, SE

-Carrie serves as Chairman of the Board on Wallace Engineering’s Board of Directors.
+Carrie serves as Chair of the Board on Wallace Engineering’s Board of Directors.
 She received her Bachelor of Architectural Engineering and Master of Architectural Engineering…View Profile

 You always have time…if you make time.
 This is a quote from an architect I know who said it when we were both in college.
 At the time, I didn’t quite understand it.
 I was a college student who thought I SHOULD spend as much time as I could focusing on studying for classes.
 I felt guilty every time I spent time doing something else that was fun.